 This is an advanced form of access control we deploy in all our sandboxes.
 It is built using whitelist access control operation.

 Let’s say we want to restrict browser access to our home directories.
 We start by mounting an empty temporary file system on top of /home/user directory, and them bring in Downloads and various configuration directories the browser is using.
 Then we copy .bashrc and .Xauthority files to get bash shell and X11 working inside the sandbox.
 We end up with a pristine looking home directory, where all private user files have disappeared.
 For email clients we also add mail directory, for multimedia players we add Music, Videos and so on.

 We deploy virtual directories all over the Linux file system, allowing in our sandbox only the files necessary for the application to function.

 The following security filters are currently implemented:

-- seccomp-bpf – a simple, yet effective sandboxing technology, seccomp-bpf allows the user to attach a system call filter to a process and all its descendants, thus reducing the attack surface of the kernel.
+- seccomp-bpf – a simple, yet effective sandboxing technology, seccomp-bpf allows the sandbox to attach a system call filter to a process and all its descendants, thus reducing the attack surface of the kernel.